-For anyone who has been using Android for some time, you'll know that Google's Google Now feature smartly pulls out relevant information for you.
+For anyone who has been using an Android device for some time, you'll know that the Google Now feature smartly pulls out relevant information for you.
 It knows where you work, and it knows your meeting locations and travel plans, the sports teams you like, and what interests you.
 This data is presented to you in cards and through reminders on your Android device.

 Which devices offer Google Assistant?

-Although Google said that Assistant was exclusive to the Pixel phones, this position has changed, with the company confirming on 26 February that it would be coming to a wider range of handsets running Marshmallow or Nougat.
+Originally Google said Assistant would be exclusive to the Pixel phones - but this position has changed, with the company confirming on 26 February 2017 that it would be coming to a wider range of handsets running Marshmallow or Nougat.

-However, the full Google Assistant experience is deeply integrated into the Pixel devices, and it is very different to the iteration in Allo, which is limited by comparison - as we discuss below.
-We expect Google to have Google Assistant on all Android, Android Wear, and Android Auto devices before too long.
+However, the full Google Assistant experience is deeply integrated into the Pixel devices, and it is very different to the iteration in Allo, which is limited by comparison - as we'll discuss below.
+We expect Google to have Google Assistant on all Android, Android Wear, and Android Auto devices before too long though.

 When will my phone get Google Assistant?

 The Google Pixel phones launched in the US in October 2016, with Google Assistant baked to the core, so they're good to go.

 Google has confirmed it will begin rolling out an update the week of 26 February for Android 7.0 Nougat and 6.0 Marshmallow phones.

 The update will bring Google Assistant to compatible phones in the US will be the first to update, with the UK, Australia, Canada and Germany following soon after.

 The phones that will get Google Assistant include: